dvargo22/dvargo22.github.io/_posts/2025-22-01-Onboarding Flow in the Handshake App.md

 ## Objective

-The user (in this flow, a client) must accomplish the following tasks quickly and seamlessly:
+The user—the Client—must accomplish the following tasks quickly and seamlessly:

 - Name the project
 - Describe the project